NathanCarterEvans/CDC_Scripts/README.md

-# Updated to FALL2023 semester
+# Updated for FALL2023 semester
 This repository contains helpful scripts for the ISU CDC